Bigil Box Office Collections (Day 6): Continues Its Strong And Steady Run!

 Similarly, Bigil is doing firm business in Karnataka, Kerala and AP/TS regions.
 Reportedly, the Vijay starrer emerged as the top-grossing movie on Wednesday in all the above regions.

 Bigil has put up an impressive show in UAE/GCC, Singapore and Malaysia as well.
 As reported earlier, the movie has gone past the $1 million mark at the USA box office.
 Meanwhile, reports suggest that the film has collected around $5,512 on its sixth day at the USA box office.
-The report also adds that Kaithi has overtaken Bigil in terms of collections of the sixth day at the USA box office.
+The report also adds that Kaithi has overtaken Bigil in terms of collections on the sixth day at the USA box office.

-Nevertheless, Bigil has scaled new heights within six days of run in theatres.
+Nevertheless, Bigil has scaled newer heights within six days of run in theatres.
 It is being believed that the Vijay movie has found a place in the prestigious 200-crore club at the worldwide box office.
 However, we need to wait for an official announcement from the team to get a clear picture regarding this.